Robbie Grossman Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- The Tigers have a 4.44 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.53).

-- In his most recent outing on Thursday against the Chicago White Sox, the right-hander went six innings, giving up two earned runs while surrendering three hits.
+- His most recent time out came on Friday against the Chicago White Sox, when the lefty threw four innings, surrendering five earned runs while giving up six hits.

-- In four games this season, the 27-year-old has an ERA of 4.15, with 9.1 strikeouts per nine innings.
-Opponents are batting .188 against him.
+- The 25-year-old has a 7.80 ERA and 7.4 strikeouts per nine innings across 10 games this season, while giving up a batting average of .307 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.